amaljoseph/Signature-Verification_System_using_YOLOv5-and-CycleGAN/README.md

 This project has been trained and tested on signature datasets ([Tobacco 800](http://tc11.cvc.uab.es/datasets/Tobacco800_1) and [Kaggle Signature Dataset](https://www.kaggle.com/robinreni/signature-verification-dataset)).

-**Model weights and data is not added, will be update soon.
-You can train the models using the instructions provided below.
+**Model weights and data is [available here](https://drive.google.com/drive/folders/1397Q9nqMqEsSesB9UvlIL1u1IGzrUOIK?usp=sharing).
 The application would be made available for testing over [here]() soon.**

 ## Workflow